sedol1339/files/papers.md

     - Results suggest that the training of the large enough ResNet gives a near-zero loss
     - Estimates of the depth and width needed to reduce the loss below a given threshold

+Entezari, R., Sedghi, H., Saukh, O., & Neyshabur, B. (2021).
+The Role of Permutation Invariance in Linear Mode Connectivity of Neural Networks. arXiv, 2110.06296.
+Retrieved from https://arxiv.org/abs/2110.06296v2

+    - We conjecture that by taking permutation invariance into account, the loss landscape of NNs can be simplified significantly, resulting in linear mode connectivity (LMC) between SGD solutions trained from different initializations.
+    - Our experiments fall short of refuting this hypothesis and end up as supporting evidence for it.
+    - We investivate how LMC is affected bywidth, depth and task difficulty for FCNs and CNNs.
+    - Our conjecture has implications for lottery ticket hypothesis, distributed training and ensemble methods.

 Federici, M., Tomioka, R., & Forré, P. (2021).
 An Information-theoretic Approach to Distribution Shifts. arXiv, 2106.03783.
 Retrieved from https://arxiv.org/abs/2106.03783v2

     - We introduce a novel information-theoretical framework for the problem of distribution shift